 Hermes: The Limits

 Third-party support model.
-Hermes is built by Nous Research.
-When something breaks at the harness layer, the escalation path is to Nous.
+When something breaks at the harness layer, the escalation path is to Nous Research.
 When something breaks at the model layer, it is to Anthropic.
 The user is the integration point.

 Auth complexity.
-Hermes can authenticate via several methods, and each method has its own constraints.
-The Anthropic OAuth path requires a Claude Max plan plus overage credits — the base Max allowance is not consumable by Hermes.
-Pay-per-token API keys are simpler but billed differently.
+Hermes can authenticate via several methods, each with its own constraints.
+The Anthropic OAuth path requires a Claude Max plan plus overage credits.

 Dependency on Anthropic policy.
 A change in Anthropic's harness policy is a change in Hermes's operating environment.
 The April 2026 detection incident made that dependency visible.